 Lab 11 is the capstone of the labs, in which you design and simulate a microprocessor, drawing on most of the skills you have acquired over the semester.
-You must turn in a working Lab 11 to pass E85.

 Solutions to the labs and problem sets from previous semesters are undoubtedly floating around campus and on the web.
 You may not refer to solutions while doing the assignments; they must be your own work.
 Many of the labs build on previous labs.
 If you do not turn in a lab, you may refer to the solutions handed out to work through the lab you missed to learn the skills needed for a subsequent lab.
 However, you may not simply copy another student's files.